The combinatorial formula for open gravitational descendents

 Set $\comb=\comb_{n_0}$ as the canonical maps

 which sends a stable curve and a set of perimeters to the corresponding graph.

-We have, see \cite{Kont,Looij,Zvonk} \begin{thm} Suppose $n>0.$ The maps $\comb,\comb_{\pp}$ are continuous surjections of topological orbifolds. $\comb_{\pp}$ takes the fundamental class to a fundamental class.
-Moreover, the cell complex topology described above is the finest topology with respect to which $\Rcomb$ is continuous.
+We have, \cite{Kont,Looij,Zvonk}, \begin{thm} Suppose $n>0.$ The maps $\comb,\comb_{\pp}$ are continuous surjections of topological orbifolds. $\comb_{\pp}$ takes the fundamental class to a fundamental class.
+Moreover, the cell complex topology described above is the finest topology with respect to which $\comb$ is continuous.
 The maps are isomorphisms onto their images when restricted to $\CM_{g,n+n_0}\times\R_+^n,\CM_{g,n+n_0}.$

 More generally, suppose $\Gamma$ is a closed dual graph with the property that any vertex without a tail marked by $[n]$ is of genus $0,$ and has exactly $3$ half edges, and any two such vertices are not adjacent.
-Then $\comb,\comb_{\pp}$ restricted to $\CM_\Gamma\times\R_+^n,\CM_\Gamma$ are isomorphisms onto their image. \end{thm}
+Then, with the same proofs, $\comb,\comb_{\pp}$ restricted to $\CM_\Gamma\times\R_+^n,\CM_\Gamma$ are isomorphisms onto their image. \end{thm}